jaredhocutt/openshift4-deploy/README.md

 Log into the AWS console and create a public Route53 hosted zone for your cluster.
-The name **must** match the format `{{ cluster_name }}.{{ base_domain }}` using the values you specified for those in your variables file.
+The name **must** match the format `{{ cluster_name }}.{{ base_domain }}` using the values you specified for those in your variable file.

 Be sure to create `NS` records on the base domain to point to your new hosted zone.
 You can grab the values for the `NS` record by viewing your hosted zone.